 A. Complete the following required history courses:

 HIST 225United States History to 1877 4

-HIST 226
+HIST 226United States History since 1877

 HIST 323Imperialism & Colonialism

-·

-B. Complete 4 credits from the following history courses:
+В. Complete 4 credits from the following history courses:

-HIST 337The Vietnam Wars
+HIST 337 The Vietnam Wars 4

-HIST 356The American Revolution
+HIST 356The American Revolution 4

-HIST 361Civil War in America 4
+HIST 361 Civil War in America 4

 Total Required History Credits 16

 C. Complete 4 credits from the following:

 History Electives (or POLS 448 or RELG 315 may be used) 4

 Total Support Credits 4

 TOTAL CREDITS REQUIRED FOR THE MINOR 20

-RE Vorld History Minor EQUIREMENTS FOR A MINOR IN WORLD HISTORY Complete the following required history courses:
+RE Vorld History Minor EQUIREMENTS FOR A MINOR IN WORLD HISTORY

-A.
+A. Complete the following required history courses:

 HIST 222Asian Civilizations & Cultures

-HIST 252US and the World, since 1945 4

-HIST 313Castles, Crusades, and Cathedrals
+HIST 252US and the World, since 1945HIST 313Castles, Crusades, and Cathedrals 4

+or

-or HIST 318The Greeks and the Romans 4
+HIST 318The Greeks and the Romans 4

-В. Complete 4 credits from the following:
+B. Complete 4 credits from the following:

-HIST 301Modern European Civilization 4
+HIST 301Modern European Civilization

-HIST 323Imperialism and Colonialism

-HIST 324 Modern East Asia 4
+HIST 323Imperialism and Colonialism HIST 324Modern East Asia

-HIST 337The Vietnam Wars 4
+HIST 337The Vietnam Wars

-Total Required History Credits 16

 C. Complete 4 credits of electives in History:

-HIST Electives (c or POLS 317, 319, 338, or RELG 303 can be used) 4
+HIST Electives (or POLS 317, 319, 338, or RELG 303 can be used) 4

 Total History Support Credits 4

 TOTAL CREDITS REQUIRED FOR THE MINOR 20

-A merican His story/World History Teaching M ajor
+A merican Hi story/World History Teaching M lajor

-RE QUIREMENTS FO R A MAJOR IN AMERICAN HISTORY/WORLD HIST ORY TEACHING
+RE QUIREMENTS FO R A MAJOR IN AMERICAN HISTORY/WORLD HIST TORY TEACHING

 Th is major will lead to a BA degree.

 A. Complete the follow ving required history courses:

-HIST 222 Asian Civilizations & Cultures 4
+Asian Civilizations & Cultures

 United States History to 1877

-United States History since 1877

 The U.S. and the World, since 1945

-Modern European Civilization

-The Study of History 4
+The Study of History

-Senior Capstone ?
-Experience
+Senior Capston

-B. Complete 4 credits from the following world history Courses:
+В. Complete 4 credits from the following world history Courses:

 Jihad vs. McWorld: The Modern Middle East

+Castles, Crusades, and Cathedrals

 The Greeks and the Romans

-The Vietnam Wars

-ПІЗТ 337 The vietham wars 4
+11131 337 The viethall wars 4

-c.
-Complete 8 credits from the following American history Courses:
+C. Complete 8 credits from the following American history Courses:

-Religion in America
+HIST 315 Religion in America 4

 Imperialism and Colonialism

 The Vietnam Wars

-lfill more than one of the above requirements.
+The Amerian Revolution

 4

-, , , , , , , , , , , , , , , , , , , ,
+No course can fu lfill more than one of the above requirements.

-D. Students must comp plete at least one RS course: HIST 324, 337, 356, 361 (RS =R lesearch Seminar courses)
+D. Students must com plete at least one RS course: HIST 324, 337, 356, 361 (RS = Research Seminar courses)

 Total Required History Credits 36

-Completion of the following required support course: Total Required Support Credits2 Completion of the following required education courses: EDUC 290Human Relations for Educators4 EDUC 300Instructional Design and Assessment & Practicum4 EDUC 320 Middle School Literacy & Practicum or Senior Capstone Experience G. Completion of the following required education support courses: PSYC 101 General Psychology4 PSYC 260 Lifespan Development PSYC 303 Child and Adolescent Psychology4 A biology course
+Completion of the following required support course: Total Required Support Credits2 Completion of the following required education courses: EDUC 290Human Relations for Educators4 EDUC 300Instructional Design and Assessment & Practicum4 EDUC 320 Middle School Literacy & Practicum or EDUC 324Reading in Content Areas4 Senior Capstone Experience G. Completion of the following required education support courses: PSYC 101 General Psychology4 EPSY 275 Educational Psychology4 A biology course Total Required Education Support Courses......16 TOTAL CREDITS REQUIRED FOR THE MAJOR86 or 90